Rexford Industrial Announces P - GuruFocus.com

 LOS ANGELES, May 10, 2023

-LOS ANGELES, May 10, 2023 /PRNewswire/ -- Rexford Industrial Realty, Inc. (NYSE: REXR) ("Rexford" or the "Company"), a real estate investment trust focused on creating value by investing in and operating industrial properties within Southern California infill markets, today announced that it has commenced an underwritten public offering of 13,500,000 shares of its common stock, which will be offered, at the request of the Company, by the forward purchasers (as defined below) or their affiliates in connection with the forward sale agreements described below.
+LOS ANGELES, May 10, 2023 /PRNewswire/ -- Rexford Industrial Realty, Inc. (NYSE: REXR) ("Rexford" or the "Company"), a real estate investment trust focused on creating value by investing in and operating industrial properties within Southern California infill markets, today announced that it has priced an underwritten public offering of 13,500,000 shares of its common stock, which were offered, at the request of the Company, by the forward purchasers (as defined below) or their affiliates in connection with the forward sale agreements described below, at a price to the public of $55.60 per share, less underwriting discounts and commissions.
+The closing of the offering is expected to occur on May 15, 2023, subject to the satisfaction of customary closing conditions.

 Wells Fargo Securities, Goldman Sachs & Co.
 LLC, J.P.
 Morgan, Scotiabank and Truist Securities are acting as the joint lead book-running managers for the offering.